-Your child will lie on a table in an X-ray room in the Motility Lab or an X-ray room.
-The doctor and nurse will wear gowns, gloves and plastic glasses.
+Your child will lie on a table in the motility room.
+The nurses will wear a gown, gloves and plastic glasses.

-This tube is connected to a machine that has a monitor.
-Your child will be asked to swallow and will be offered sips of water and possibly small pieces of solid foods during the procedure.
-As swallowing occurs, the changing pressure in the tube makes tracings on the computer and records these tracings on paper.
+This tube is connected to a portable manometry cart.
+Your child will be asked to swallow sips of liquid and small pieces of solid foods during the procedure.
+As swallowing occurs, the changing pressure in the tube makes tracings on the computer and records these tracings.
 This gives the doctor a record of how well the esophagus and the sphincters are working.

 During the test, parents may be with their child or wait in the waiting area.
 The test will take about an hour.